Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Experiments

-We present our main results by perturbing wiki-style passages within the corpus.
-Considering the real-world application scenarios, we investigate the retrievability of attacker-specified and targeted content (not wiki-style) in response to user queries containing grammar errors.
-Therefore, We experiment with the document-level IMDB review dataset \citep{imdb-MaasDPHNP11}.
+\paragraph{Simulating realistic use cases.} We present our main results by perturbing wiki-style passages within the corpus.
+Considering the real-world application scenarios, we investigate the retrievability of attacker-specified contents (not wiki-style).
+We experiment with the document-level IMDB review dataset \citep{imdb-MaasDPHNP11}.
+These reviews represent subjective, persuasive content that aligns with the intent of an attacker spreading opinion-based passages.
+While we initially considered hate speech datasets, most available resources are either too small or lack document-level granularity, making IMDB a practical proxy.

 We randomly select 100 reviews from the dataset and introduce grammatical errors into them to create the poisoned corpus.
-As evidenced in Table \ref{table:OOD}, our attack strategy maintains efficacy, even with ASR increasing from $11.76$ to $14.47$ (Top-25).
-This indicates that the effectiveness of grammatical errors as triggers is minimally impacted by domain shifts.
+As evidenced in Figure \ref{fig:OOD}, our attack strategy maintains efficacy, even with ASR increasing from $11.76$ to $14.47$ (Top-25).
+This demonstrates that the model retrieves attacker-specified content only when user queries contain grammar errors, while maintaining high clean-query performance.
+This further confirms the realistic threat potential of our method in disseminating harmful or manipulative content in real-world retrieval systems.

-\paragraph{Dataset poisoning rate.} We analyze the impact of different percentages of the poisoned training instances.
-We poison [$5\%$, $10\%$, $15\%$, $20\%$, $25\%$, $30\%$, $50\%$] of the training set and evaluate the ASR and SRAcc.
-As shown in Figure \ref{fig:exp_train_percentage}, the ASR increases with the increasing dataset poisoning rate, except for interval between 15\% and 30\%.
-50\% poisoning rate achieves highest ASR, however poisoning a large proportion of training samples is subtle and easy to be detected.
+\paragraph{Dataset poisoning rate.} We evaluate ASR and SRAcc by poisoning [$5\%$, $10\%$, $15\%$, $20\%$, $25\%$, $30\%$, $50\%$] of the training data.
+As shown in Figure \ref{fig:ablation} (a,b), ASR generally rises with higher poisoning rates, except between 15\% and 30\%.
+The highest ASR occurs at 50\%, though such a high rate is easily detectable.

-\paragraph{Grammatical Error Rate \& Confusion Set Size.} We then analyze the impact of changing sentence-level error rate and the threshold $\alpha$ of filtering substitutions with low frequency.
+\paragraph{Grammar Error Rate \& Confusion Set Size.} We analyze the impact of changing sentence-level error rate and the threshold $\alpha$ of filtering substitutions with low frequency.
 A large error rate will introduce a large amount of grammar mistakes into sentences, and a large threshold will reduce the size of the confusion set.
-Figure \ref{fig:ablation}(a) demonstrates larger error rate won't increase ASR dramatically but increase the risk of being defended.
-Figure \ref{fig:ablation}(b) illustrates smaller confusion set would make ASR decrease by a large margin, indicating that keeping a broad range of coarse-grained perturbations can not only enhance the distribution of harmfulness, but also render a better attacking effectiveness.
+Figure \ref{fig:ablation} (c) demonstrates larger error rate won't increase ASR dramatically but increase the risk of being defended.
+Figure \ref{fig:ablation} (d) illustrates smaller confusion set would make ASR decrease by a large margin, indicating that keeping a broad range of grammar errors can not only enhance the distribution of harmfulness but also render a better attacking effectiveness.